Do you own all of these essential home tools?

 60 in.
 Pinch Point Bar

 I once had to break up an old concrete patio.
-I bought a 10 pound sledge-hammer and a 60 inch pinch point bar.
-After a few minutes of pounding concrete with the sledge-hammer, I realized that the pinch point bar was way more effective!
-Using its weight of about 18 pounds, it easily punctures into rocky ground, or in my case – concrete.
+I bought a 10-pound sledgehammer and a 60-inch pinch point bar.
+After a few minutes of pounding concrete with the sledgehammer, I realized that the pinch point bar was way more effective!
+Using its weight of about 18 pounds, it easily punctures into the rocky ground or concrete.

 Bolt Cutters